JMP (statistical software): History

 JMP 8 was released in 2009 with new drag-and-drop features and a 64-bit version to take advantage of advances in the Mac operating system.
 It also added a new user interface for building graphs, tools for choice experiments and support for Life Distributions.
 According to Scientific Computing, the software had improvements in "graphics, QA, ease-of-use, SAS integration and data management areas."
 JMP 9 in 2010 added a new interface for using the R programming language from JMP and an add-in for Excel.
 The main screen was rebuilt and enhancements were made to simulations, graphics and a new Degradation platform.
 In March 2012, version 10 made improvements in data mining, predictive analytics, and automated model building.

 Version 11 was released in late 2014.
 It included new ease-of-use features, an Excel import wizard, and advanced features for design of experiments.
 Two years later, version 12.0 was introduced.
 According to Scientific Computing, it added a new "Modeling Utilities" submenu of tools, performance improvements and new technical features for statistical analysis.
 Version 13.0 was released in September 2016 and introduced various improvements to reporting, ease-of-use and its handling of large data sets in memory.
 Version 14.0 was released in March 2018; new functionality included a Projects file management tool alongside the ability to use your own images as markers on your graph.

-JMP released new structural equation modeling software in the 2020s in version 15.2.
-In March 2021, JMP introduced version 16 of JMP software, which improved structural equation modeling and added features to help determine the best model to use for the data being analyzed.
+JMP was originally developed by a business unit of SAS Institute.
+As of 2011, it had 180 employees and 250,000 users.
+In January 2021, JMP Statistical Discovery, LLC became a wholly owned subsidiary of SAS.